bmuskalla/bmuskalla.github.io/content/blog/2009-07-03-galileo-and-the-rap-runtime.md.md

 significant memory leaks in qooxdoo and provided patches to the qooxdoo developers, this version now brings a major improvement in client memory consumption.
-With this qooxdoo version, the long-standing memory leakage problems of RAP especially in Internet Explorer are resolved. <span style="line-height: 16px; font-size: 12px;">Thanks to everyone who helped making this possible!</span>
+With this qooxdoo version, the long-standing memory leakage problems of RAP especially in Internet Explorer are resolved.
+Thanks to everyone who helped making this possible!

 #### New API &amp; Widgets